-The amount of the Company's SCR and MCR at the end of the reporting period are €22,167 and €9,975 respectively (2021: €20,438 and €9,197 respectively) and no material change over the reporting period noted.
+The amount of the Company's SCR and MCR at the end of the reporting period are €and € respectively (2022: €22,167 and €9,975 respectively).
+The increase in SCR is largely driven by the increase in VIF of the Company due to the increase in new business and therefore assets under management.